ATFinke-Productions/Steppy-2/README.md

 ##### STPYFormatter

-Class to reuse various NSFormatters used throughout the app.
+Class to reuse various NSFormatters that are used throughout the app.

 ### View Controllers